-Bariatric Innovations of Atlanta provides general surgery services for individuals in need of hernia repair, gall bladder removal, thyroid and parathyroid surgery and surgery involving the stomach and intestines.
+Bariatric Innovations of Atlanta provides general surgery services for individuals in need of:

-Whenever possible, the general surgeons at Bariatric Innovations use laparoscopic techniques to perform surgery.
+Whenever possible, the general surgeons at Bariatric Innovations use robotically assisted and laparoscopic techniques to perform surgery.
 Laparoscopic surgery is preferred by many surgeons as a faster, safer, and more cosmetically appealing technique for performing many common operations.

 Advantages of Laparoscopic Surgery

 Laparoscopic surgery is best known for the following advantages:

 - smaller incisions

 - no need to make large incisions through abdominal muscles

 - can be performed in a hospital or an outpatient surgery center

 Laparoscopic techniques are can be used for a variety of general surgery procedures.